The application, notification and deposit deadlines are listed below:

-- The deadline for receipt of completed applications is January 30 by 12 noon for the Fall cohort and July 1 by 5PM for the Spring cohort.
+- The deadline for receipt of completed applications is November 1 for the Fall 2018 cohort.

 - External applicants for this program will receive priority admission over students currently matriculated in a Jefferson College Nursing program.

 - Baccalaureate degree from a regionally accredited institution with a cumulative GPA of 2.7 or higher.